skydoves/sandwich/README.md

   init {
      val response = disneyService.fetchDisneyPosterList()
      response.onSuccess {
-       // handle the success case
+       // handles the success case when the API request gets a successful response. posterDao.insertPosterList(data)
        posterListLiveData.post(data)
       }.onError {
-       // handle the error case
+       // handles error cases when the API request gets an error response.
       }.onException {
-       // handle the exception case
+       // handles exceptional cases when the API request gets an exception response.
       }
     }
   }